Windows VPS Quick Start Guide

-We have prepared this document to assist you to set up your VPS in a hassle-free way.
-This document is speacially prepared for all non-technical guys who are willing to use VPS service but unable to do so because of the lack of technical knowledge.
-This document will cover all the aspects of customers.
-Apart from this, AccuWebHosting.com's team is always here to assist you anytime for any questions.
+WELCOMEWe have prepared this document to assist you to set up your VPS in a hassle-free way.
+This document is speacially prepared for all non-technical customers who are willing to use VPS service but unable to do so because of the lack of technical knowledge.
+This document will cover all the aspects of configuring & managing Windows VPS.
+Apart from this, our support team is always here to assist you anytime for any questions.
 You can either refer to our Knowledgebase or contact us via 24 X 7 live chat support.

 As you may be knowing, that setting up and managing a VPS is not a simple job.
-Either the owner of the VPS should have thorough technical knowledge or he should have someone with him to take care of technical issues arise in his VPS.
-If you have chosen to avail our Fully Managed VPS services then our technical team will troubleshoot any technical issue that may arise and that are covered in the fully managed support scope.
-However, if you have chosen to go for Unmanaged VPS services then you will have to manage all technical issues of your VPS.
+You need thorough technical knowledge to take care of Windows VPS technical issues.
+If you have chosen to avail our Fully Managed VPS services, our technical team will troubleshoot any technical issue that may arise and that are covered in the fully managed support scope.
+However, if you have chosen to go for Unmanaged VPS services then this guide will be helpful to manage those issues.

 Table of Contents